aws-samples/serverless-patterns/lambda-streaming-ttfb-write-sam-with-dynamodb/README.md

 1. During the prompts:

    - Enter a stack name
-   - Enter the desired AWS Region - AWS CLI default region is recommended if you are planning to run the test (test.sh) script
+   - Enter the desired AWS Region
    - Allow SAM CLI to create IAM roles with the required permissions.

 1. Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file `samconfig.toml`, you can use `sam deploy` in future to use these defaults.